 Different Types of Eye Shapes

-Upturned eyes are the opposite of downturned eyes.
-The eye shape is usually almond-like, but at the outer corner there is a slight lift and the bottom lashes turn upward.
+Upturned eyes—or cat eyes to some—are the opposite of downturned eyes.
+This shape is usually almond-like but slightly lifts at the outer corner.
+The bottom lashes also turn upward.

 Close Set Eyes

 "Close set eyes" is an eye shape with minimal space between both eyes due to the position of the bridge of the nose.
 If you have them, the distance between your inner corners should measure less than an inch apart.

 Wide-set eyes are just what they sound like—the opposite of close-set eyes.
 This means the space between them (across the nose bridge) is noticeably further apart than close-set eyes.
 Wide-set eyes may also have droopier, more almond-shaped lids.